Frequently Asked Questions

 I didn't get to participate and I would like to.
 How can I fill out a survey?

-This first national survey is now complete, so it is no longer available.
-However, we hope to repeat the PSS regularly, about every three years.
-The next survey is scheduled to be sent out in early 2018.
+The second national survey is now complete, so it is no longer available.
+However, we hope to continue repeating the PSS regularly, about every three years.
+The next survey is scheduled to be sent out in early 2021.
 This time frame gives each center a chance to take the feedback and make improvements.
-We plan to compare the results of the 2018 surveys to the 2015 surveys.
-The hope is that at least 5000 HTC patients will complete the 2018 surveys, and we will see improvements in satisfaction with HTC care.
+We plan to compare the results of the surveys over time.
+The hope is that we continue to have a large number of HTC patients complete the 2021 survey, and we will see improvements in satisfaction with HTC care.

 Was this survey anonymous?